WXGopher/chm-wiki/Visualization.md

 Visualization is via [Paraview](http://www.paraview.org/) if mesh output is enabled in the configuration file.

+# Datetime plugin

-A paraview plugin is built if ```PV_FILTER``` is enabled in CMakeLists.txt.
+A paraview plugin to show the date and time is built if ```PV_FILTER``` is enabled in CMakeLists.txt.
 This requires the paraview-dev libraries to be installed.
 Although included in CHM, the details of the filter can be found on it's [github page](https://github.com/Chrismarsh/vtk-paraview-datetimefilter).

 ```Tools -> Manage Plugins -> Load new -> Navigate to build directory```
 After restarting Paraview, you will have to reload the plugin via ```Tools -> Manage Plugins -> Load Selected```